Surrender appointment wait times are longer than usual

 If you don't want to schedule an appointment, we will refer you to other rescues and shelters or provide rehoming information to help you rehome your pet yourself.

 Animal Humane Society provides services for cats, dogs, rabbits, domestic rodents (rats, mice gerbils, hamsters, chinchillas, degus), ferrets, hedgehogs, and small birds.
-We do not accept exotic pets (such as reptiles, large birds like cockatoos and amazons) or livestock (such as chickens, pigs, and goats).
-If you have an exotic pet or livestock, we can refer you to a rescue or other resource that might be able to help.
+We are unable to accept exotic pets such as reptiles, large birds like cockatoos and amazons, or livestock (chickens, pigs, and goats).
+If you have an exotic pet or livestock you're hoping to re-home, these organizations may be able to help:

 Does AHS accept strays?